gsa-oes/office-of-evaluation-sciences/_connect/events.md

 - Wednesday, February 16, 2022 from 3:00 to 4:30 pm ET

 ## Past Federal Workshops

+### Evaluation Utilization: How to Promote Evaluation Use
+How Federal staff can support the dissemination and use of evaluation by colleagues across their agencies.
+ - Tuesday, November 30, 2021

 ### Evaluation 101
 In partnership with the Office of Management and Budget’s Evidence Team, OES offered Evaluation 101, an introduction to evaluation for Federal staff.
 This workshop served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.